kupito142/Cybersecurity/Tools/README.md

 ## Disclaimer

 This are only for educational purposes only.
 Only and only for ethical use.
+I do not condone the use of any techniques or tools described here for illegal activities.
+Always obtain permission before testing any system.
 Thank you!

 ## Links